No, wait…that’s some other guy.

 Radio has been among my greatest interests since my youth and it is my sincere hope that my love for it has revealed itself in the work I have exhibited here.

-My latest project has been Chicago’s Civil War, a documentary podcast that examines the Chicago baseball city series between the Cubs and White Sox that was played between 1903 and 1942.
+My latest and greatest project has been Chicago’s Civil War, a documentary podcast that examines the Chicago baseball city series between the Cubs and White Sox that was played between 1903 and 1942.
 The series can be found under the documentaries page on this site.

 I have provided, throughout this site, small snippets of my broadcasting career.
 Included are excerpts from my college and professional experience as well as some independent work.
 Please feel free to peruse any or all of it.
 Thanks for the interest and enjoy!